tim-kos/waveformjson/README.md

     -q will generate your waveform without printing out a bunch of stuff.
     -h will print out a help screen with all this info.
     -F will automatically overwrite destination file.

-Generating a small waveform "cut out" of a white background is pretty useful, then you can overlay it on a web-gradient on the website for your new startup and it will look really cool.
-To make it you could use:

-    $ waveform -W900 -H140 -ctransparent -b#ffffff Motley\ Crüe/Kickstart\ my\ Heart.wav sweet_waveforms/Kickstart\ my\ Heart.png

 Usage in code
 =============